What is the purpose of obtaining emergency contact information before a surgical procedure?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-Obtaining emergency contact information before a surgical procedure serves a critical purpose in patient safety and communication.
-The primary reason for this practice is to ensure that there's a designated point of contact who can be reached in the event that complications arise during or after the surgery.
+Obtaining emergency contact information before a surgical procedure serves a critical role in patient safety and communication.
+The primary purpose of this practice is to ensure that there is a reliable point of contact who can be informed in the event of complications during or after the surgical procedure.
+This person could be a family member or another trusted individual who can make decisions on behalf of the patient if they are unable to do so themselves, especially in situations where immediate medical attention is required.

 Subscribe